zqiuak/CoPAS/README.md

-# De-COMA: Deep CO-plane and Multi-contrast Attention Learning for Classifying Twelve Knee Abnormalities from Multi-sequence MRI
+# De-COMA: Deep CO-plane and Multi-contrast Attention Learning Model
 This is the official repository of

-**De-COMA: Deep CO-plane and Multi-contrast Attention Learning for Classifying Twelve Knee Abnormalities from Multi-sequence MRI.**
+**Thinking Like a Radiologist: Advancing Knee MRI Abnormality Diagnosis with Deep Co-plane and Multi-contrast Attention Learning.**
 *Zelin Qiu, Zhuoyao Xie, Yanwen Li, Huangjing Lin, Qiang Ye, Menghong Wang, Shisi Li, Yinghua Zhao, and Hao Chen*

 ## Setup